The Anchorage House Museum will be open on the second Monday from 6-7p .

 Located just beyond our 19th century replica timber frame shop is the very active GTHS School of Blacksmithing.
 Our resident blacksmith Jamie Gier has put our school on the map, organizing classes in blacksmithing skills, knife making, metal arts, and more, led by talented instructors and artisans.

 Please follow our Facebook page Goshen Historical Society School of Blacksmithing for photos and to share information with our private group.
-One last thing I was contacted by a local guy who is selling his blacksmithing tools due to health reasons.
-If interested I can put you in touch with him.
-I believe is just basic hand tools, vise and anvil. of spots.

 Jamie Gier